-The direct provision of Community Participation Support services as well as the fading support component shall not be rendered on the same days and times that Remote Supports is rendered.
+Discrete Remote Supports services cannot be authorized for participants who are authorized to receive Residential Habilitation, Life Sharing or Supported Living services as monitoring by and interaction with professionals are covered in the rates for those services.
+The direct provision of Community Participation Support services as well as the on-call and remote support component shall not be rendered on the same days and times that Remote Supports is rendered.

-Remote Supports can only be rendered simultaneously with the following direct in-person services for 120 calendar days after installation, training and full use by the participant has begun to help the participant safely transition to independent use of Remote Supports:
+Remote Supports can only be rendered simultaneously with the following direct services for 120 calendar days after installation, training and full use by the participant has begun to help the participant safely transition to independent use of Remote Supports:

-• In-Home and Community Support
+- In-Home and Community Support

-Companion
+- Companion

-• Respite
+- Respite